canorve/EllipSect/paper/paper.md

 inspection of the fitted models.

-A well-known program for modeling the surface brightness of astronomical sources is GALFIT [[@peng02] 1891 cites at the moment of writing this document].
+A well-known program for modeling the surface brightness of astronomical sources is GALFIT [[@peng02] 1892 cites at the moment of writing this document].
 It allows to use a wide variety of standard functions such as Sérsic [@sersic68], de Vaucouleurs [@devau48], Nuker, gaussian, among others.
 GALFIT provides the fitted model parameters, errors, and a FITS (Flexible Image Transport System) cube image to check if the galaxy model is the appropriate one.
-The FITS file contains the galaxy, model and residual images.
+The FITS file contains the galaxy, model, and residual images.

 We have developed EllipSect to extract the surface brightness profiles through the FITS file.
 It can extract the surface brightness of the galaxy, model and their components.
-The program also computes extra photometric variables that are not directly computed by GALFIT such as total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, Kron radius [@kron80], Petrosian radius [@petrosian76], bulge to total ratio, and component to total light ratio.
+The program also computes extra photometric variables that are not directly computed by GALFIT, such as total magnitude, flux, mean surface brightness at effective radius, radius at 90% of total light, Kron radius [@kron80], Petrosian radius [@petrosian76], bulge to total ratio, and component to total light ratio.
-Extra information for the model is computed as well: Tidal [@tal09], Bumpiness [@blakeslee06], Signal to Noise Ratio, Akaike Information Criterion [@akaike74] and Bayesian information criterion [@schwarz78].
+Additional information for the model is computed as well: Tidal [@tal09], Bumpiness [@blakeslee06], Signal to Noise Ratio, Akaike Information Criterion [@akaike74] and Bayesian Information Criterion [@schwarz78].
-This aids to GALFIT's users to select the best model for their galaxies and compute extra-photometry information.
+This aids to GALFIT users to select the best model for their galaxies

 # Statement of Need